kkwong44/brainpower/README.md

 Game's title is on the top and the game's area is in the grey area.

 ### *Square Containers for the numbers*
-*Screenshot - Square Containers To Display Number and Accept Player's Answer*
+*Screenshot - Square Containers to Display Number and Accept Player's Answer*

 ![Homepage](readme/screenshots/game-number-and-answer.png)